wodxgod/Griefing-Methods/Discovering/Domain to IP-Address.md

-# Domain to IPv4 Address
+# Domain to IP-Address

 In some cases you need the servers IP-address, but you only have it's domain e.g. `example.com`.
 There are many different ways to retrieve the servers IPv4 address from it's domain.

-One way of getting the IPv4 address by it's domain, is by using the default command line command `ping`.
+One way of getting the IP-address by it's domain, is by using the default command line command `ping`.
 Using the command `ping <domain>` will return the server's IPv4 address.

 Example of the output from the ping command using the domain `example.com`.
 ```